DigitalPublishingToolkit/TOD31NetworkedContentAnalysis/md/11acknowledgementsofpreviouspubs.md

 Sciences Po, Density Design at Politecnico di Milano, and Digital Sociology at Goldsmith's University in London.
-This book has known a previous life, in the form of a Ph.D. dissertation with the University of Amsterdam Department of Media Studies.
+This book has known a previous life, in the form of a Ph.D. dissertation with the University of Amsterdam, Department of Media Studies.
 The feedback and suggestions provided by my supervisors, Prof. dr. José van Dijck and dr. Bernhard Rieder, as well as the impeccable proof-reading and copy-editing by Rachel O'Reilly, have proven invaluable.